Site Map

 Chart R.02f: Recent Federal Revenue as Pct GDP

 Viewed from a GDP perspective, federal revenue was increasing steadily as a percent of GDP from 2005 to reach 18 percent in 2007.
 In the Great Recession federal revenues plunged down to 14.6 percent GDP in 2009 and then remained at about 15 percent GDP through 2012, but then increased up to 17.8 percent of GDP in 2015.
-Federal revenue for 2023 was 16.1 percent GDP.
+In 2016 and after federal revenues declined down to 15.8 percent of GDP by 2019 with a jolt up to nearly 19 percent GDP in 2022.

 Revenue Analyses: